 A smart goal is ‘I will lose 10% of my body weight by April by eating healthy meals and walking 10,000 steps a day.

 A smart goal.
-I will learn to blog with the goal of becoming a fulltime blogger.
+I will learn to blog with the goal of becoming a full-time blogger within 5 years.
 I will share my journey as I learn to blog.

 Break your goal down into smaller steps.

 When you look at a goal it sometimes appears unachievable.
 However, as the saying goes ‘Rome wasn’t built in a day.‘ Goals too are not achieved in a day.
 They need to be broken down and written up as a plan or map to guide you.

 When it comes to creating the map, work in reverse with the big goal in mind.

 If your goal was to run 5k’s but you haven’t run before then you’d start small.

 Preparation: Check that you have good running shoes and clothes for running.
 Understand it takes time to run 5k’.

 Daily action: Day 1, map out 5k’s, day 2, walk for 10 minutes, walk, jog for 10 minutes, walk for 10 minutes.
 Each day, increase the ratio of walk runs.
 Don’t forget the two rest days.